 - At the end of a sprint, the outgoing support engineer should use their discretion to decide whether to finish in-progress issues themselves or hand them off to the next support engineer.
 Either way, the outgoing engineer should review the state of the support board with the incoming engineer in order to ensure a smooth transition.

 - Engineers may arrange for their teammates to cover them on days during their support rotation that they are unavailable due to PTO, holidays, etc.

 Our two-week sprints start every other Wednesday.
 On the Tuesday before, we have our sprint planning meeting to determine our common goals for the iteration.
 The process for this is described in our agenda doc.
 After sprint planning, the team has a retro to discuss how the previous sprint went, and what changes we might want to our working agreements.

-- We do not schedule team meetings on Fridays.
-(Folks are free to pair on Fridays if they want.)
+- We do not schedule team meetings on Wednesdays or Fridays.
+(Folks are free to pair on these days if they want.)
 We try to keep our meetings between 8a-10a PT.